LateBloomerRecordings/late-bloomer-label-app/README.md

-# late-bloomer-label-app
-Late Bloomer Recordings – private label admin app
-# Late Bloomer Recordings – Catalog System
+# Late Bloomer Recordings – Internal Label Catalog

-Internal label system for:
-- Song ownership tracking
-- PRO registration (BMI primary)
-- HFA / MLC compatibility
-- Distributor metadata
-- Export / Import protection
+This is a private internal catalog system for managing music releases, ownership, and registrations at a professional indie-label level.

 Artist: LB the Late Bloomer
 Publisher: Late Bloomer Recordings

+Purpose:
+- Track song metadata
+- Prepare exports for BMI, HFA/MLC, and distributors
+- Maintain a single source of truth for the catalog